-Hugo Schwyzer is an author and speaker who has taught history and gender studies at Pasadena City College since 1993.
-In addition to courses on women’s history, men and masculinity, and gay and lesbian history, he developed the college’s first interdisciplinary course focusing on “Beauty and the Body” in the late 1990s, a class he continues to offer today and which focuses on the historical roots of contemporary eating disorders and distorted body image.
+Hugo Schwyzer is an author and speaker and former college professor.
+From 1993 until his retirement in 2013, he taught history and gender studies at Pasadena City College.
+In addition to courses on women’s history, men and masculinity, and gay and lesbian history, he developed the college’s first interdisciplinary course focusing on “Beauty and the Body,” a class which focuses on the historical roots of contemporary eating disorders and distorted body image.

 Born in Santa Barbara and raised on the Monterey Peninsula, Hugo received his bachelor’s degree from the University of California, Berkeley and holds a Ph.D. from UCLA.

 Hugo has served as a facilitator, workshop leader, and speaker on issues revolving around sexuality, masculinity, and transforming self-image.
 He has presented workshops on body image, sexual harassment, overcoming perfectionism, and the “myth of male weakness” at institutions as diverse as Fuller Theological Seminary and Brown University.
 He was also a frequent guest on nationally syndicated radio programs and has appeared on CNN, the BBC, CTV, Current TV, the Young Turks and the Ricki Lake Show as an expert on body image, sexuality and gender justice.
 Hugo provided expert commentary for the National Geographic’s Taboo program during the 2012-13 season.
 He has been profiled in New York Magazine, The Atlantic, and Bitch.